Skip to main content

-Self-host the Browser component
+Self-host the Browser and Dock3 components

 Prerequisites

-Workspace SDK version 20.1 or greater
+• For Browser only: Workspace SDK version 20.1 or later

 How it works

-You add a declaration for the secured API
+4. You add a declaration for the secured APIs serveAsset and (on Windows) downloadAsset to the manifest file.

-In your code to initialize the Here Core UI platform, you specify the same
+6. In your code to initialize the HERE Core UI platform, you specify the same alias value as in the application manifest.

 How to do it